ybank/semantiful-differentials-getty/README.md

   $ git clone https://github.com/ybank/dsproj.git
   ```

-  * Go to the project's working directory
+  * Go to the project's working directory.
+(For a multi-module project, go to its specific single module's working directory; for example, Google's GSON project has multiple modules so the user should go to `gson/gson` subdirectory if she is interested in the `gson` sub-module.)
   ```bash
   $ cd dsproj
   ```